-A power inverter is an absolute must accessory for any long road trip.
+This power inverter is an absolute must accessory for any long road trip.
 It will turn your tiny cigarette lighter port into a powerful AC power outlet.
-Our power inverter produces 140 Watts of AC power and includes 2 electrical household outlets and 1 USB port.
+Our power inverter produces 140 Watts of AC power and includes 1 electrical household outlet and 2 USB ports.
 And as it turned out, 140 Watts is a lot of power.
-Using our Bestek Charging Dock (see below), we were able to charge both of our laptops (my MacAir and Max’s New 12” Macbook), plus 2 camera batteries and an iPhone all at the same time.
+Using our Power Strip (see below), we are able to charge both of our laptops, plus camera batteries and an iPhone all at the same time.

-This charging dock is a new addition to our travel gear, but one that quickly proved its value.
-This is a perfect space-saving charging station that allows us to charge 11 devices at once with 6 AC outlets and 4 USB ports.
-We plugged this charging dock into our Power Inverter and had an all-in-one solution for all of our charging needs.
+This power strip is a great addition to our travel gear and one that quickly proved its value.
+This is a perfect space-saving charging station that allows us to charge lots of devices at once with 2 AC outlets and 4 USB ports.
+We plug this charging dock into our Power Inverter and have an all-in-one solution for all of our charging needs.